Virunnu: Plot

 The movie opens with the mysterious death of a businessman named John Kalathil.
 As the investigation into John's death unfolds, his wife Elizabeth also meets a tragic end in a car accident.
-In her final moments, Elizabeth sees Hemanth and implores him to meet a man named Balan.
-What follows is a mishmash of events as Hemanth embarks on a quest to uncover the truth behind the deaths of John and Elizabeth.
+In her final moments, Elizabeth is seen by an auto-driver Hemanth and she implores him to meet a man named Balan and tell him that "it all ends at Seven Hills."
+However, Hemanth is discouraged from acting on it by his friend Murali since its only a couple of hours to his sisters wedding in the morning, and the police could keep him occupied for ever.